 As noon approached, Eli, a disciple of the Pharisee Jacob bar’Hashuv, eased to the front of the gathered crowd.
-A few others were ribbing him and he carried a proud look in his eye.
+A few others were ribbing him.
+He carried a proud look in his eye.

 “Rabbi, ” Eli started with a mocking tone.
 “We know that you tell the truth and teach God’s way.
 You aren’t concerned with what others think of you and you treat everybody the same.
 So give me your opinion.
 Should we pay Roman taxes or not?”